zetabotco/blog-en/site/content/blog/10-ai-chatbots-for-customer-service-similar-to-zetabot.md

 ---
 draft: true
-author: risqy
+author: Rizky Oktiano
-title: " 10 AI Chatbots for Customer Service Similar to Zetabot"
+title: Discover Top 10 Best AI Chatbot for Customer Service
 metaTitle: " 10 AI Chatbots for Customer Service Similar to Zetabot"
 metaDescription: .
 Explore a list of top AI chatbot and unlock the future of efficient and exceptional customer support.